How does the CTP ratio impact my loan?

 CTP = (BTC/USD price × amount of BTC securing loan) ÷ principal balance

-Lower CTP can result in a margin call
+Lower CTP can result in a CTP violation

 Learn: Read more in our Ultimate guide to bitcoin-backed loans.